-2. Immunization records, if attending HCCC as a full-time student.
+- 2. Immunization records, if attending HCCC as a full-time student.
 As mandated by the State of New Jersey, HCCC is required to have on file proof that all full-time students must have been immunized against certain preventable diseases, e.g., Measles, Mumps and Rubella (MMR), and Hepatitis B, or provide evidence that they are exempt.
-Details and forms can be found at www.hccc.edu/immunization.
+Details and forms can be found at www.hccc.edu/immunization. - 3.
+New students enrolling in a public or private institution of higher education in New Jersey are required by state law (P.L.
+2019, c.332) to receive meningococcal vaccines as recommended by the Advisory Committee on Immunization Practices (ACIP) and the Centers for Disease Control and Prevention (CDC).